purescript-polyform/polyform/README.md

 import Polyform.Validation as Validation import Type.Prelude (SProxy(..))

 -- | Let's assume that our fields are really simple
--- | and contain only validation result.
+-- | and contain only validation result or
--- | Errors are kept in `Array`. type Input err value = V (Array err) value
+-- | errors which are kept in `Array`. type Input err value = V (Array err) value

 -- | Let's define some simple validators for email field